 Subd.
-2. Bereavement leave shall be deducted from sick leave in the case of other relatives of the spouse.
+2. Bereavement leave shall be deducted from sick leave in the case of other relatives of the spouse and for the son-in-law or daughter-in-law of the faculty member.
 Additional time may be allowed by the President/designee depending upon circumstances.